AllenInstitute/nomenclature/README.md

 ### Conversions to other formats

 The CCN is intended to be a standardized format for researchers to save taxonomies resulting from any cell typing study.
-To facilitate ingest of these taxonomies into relevant databases and ontologies, we intend to provide conversion scripts (as available) from the CCN format to formats required by these external tools.  **f you would like to see scripts for conversions to other file formats, please email Jeremy Miller (jeremym _at_ alleninstitute _dot_ org).**
+To facilitate ingest of these taxonomies into relevant databases and ontologies, we intend to provide conversion scripts (as available) from the CCN format to formats required by these external tools.  **If you would like to see scripts for conversions to other file formats, please email Jeremy Miller (jeremym _at_ alleninstitute _dot_ org).**

 Currently conversions are available for the Allen Institute Cell Type Taxonomy Service (CTTS).
 This is a tool for saving taxonomies in a database that is *currently only available to Allen Institute employees*.
 To convert to this format download the three "convert_to_CTTS" from [this folder](https://github.com/AllenInstitute/nomenclature/tree/master/scripts/conversion_scripts) and follow the identical directions in the [.Rmd](https://github.com/AllenInstitute/nomenclature/blob/master/scripts/conversion_scripts/convert_to_CTTS.rmd) or [.html](http://htmlpreview.github.io/?https://github.com/AllenInstitute/nomenclature/blob/master/scripts/conversion_scripts/convert_to_CTTS.nb.html) files.